Conventional wisdom says to sell in spring, but fall can work, too.

 Some buyers didn’t purchase in spring.

 The spring market is fast-paced and hot, and many buyers don’t end up with a home.
 So, they’re still in the marketplace.
-However, spring buyers may take a break from actively looking in the summer because of vacations, or (in the case of Texas) it’s just too hot to go around looking at homes.
+However, spring buyers may take a break from actively looking in the summer because of vacations (you may check istanbul tours also), or (in the case of Texas) it’s just too hot to go around looking at homes.
 Those buyers from spring may roll over into fall.